Feelpath Logo

 • participant recruitment, compensation, and follow-up

-• human coding and review of excerpts
+• human coding and review of session excerpts

 • protocol development, statistics, and analysis